 - 1. Review designs and proposals for new development and redevelopment to determine whether adequate stormwater control measures will be installed, implemented, and maintained. - 2.
-Request information such as SWMPs, inspection reports, monitoring results, and other information deemed necessary to evaluate compliance with the Post-Construction Stormwater Management Program. - 3.
+Request information such as Stormwater Plans, inspection reports, monitoring results, and other information deemed necessary to evaluate compliance with the Post-Construction Stormwater Management Program. - 3.
 Enter private property for the purpose of inspecting at reasonable times any facilities, equipment, practices, or operations related to stormwater discharges to determine whether there is compliance with the Post-Construction Site Runoff Control Program.

-Administrative and BMP Manuals have been developed and are being maintained by CMSWS to guide the implementation and enforcement of ordinance requirements.
+Administrative and SCM Manuals have been developed and are being maintained by CMSWS to guide the implementation and enforcement of ordinance requirements.
 The Administrative Manual includes application requirements, forms, submission schedules, fee schedules, maintenance plans and agreements, criteria for mitigation approval, criteria for recordation of documents, inspection report forms, requirements for submittal of bonds, and other information and forms used in the administration of the post-construction ordinances.
-The BMP Manual includes the designs for structural stormwater controls as well as methods for calculating built-upon area and other information used in the construction of BMPs required by the ordinances.
-Copies of the ordinances as well as the Administrative and Design Manuals, design standards checklist, and other materials appropriate for developers are available at the following website: http://stormwater.charmeck.org (select "Regulations", select jurisdiction).
+The SCM Manual includes the designs for structural stormwater controls as well as methods for calculating built-upon area and other information used in the construction of SCMs required by the ordinances.

+Copies of the ordinances as well as the Administrative and Design Manuals, design standards checklist, and other materials appropriate for developers are available at the following website: http://stormwater.charmeck.org (select "Regulations", select "Stormwater Regulations", select "Post-Construction Stormwater Control ordinances").

 CMSWS's Environmental Manager for the Water Quality Program serves as the Stormwater Administrator responsible for the implementation and enforcement of the post-construction ordinances for the Towns and County except for the Town of Cornelius, which uses its Planning Director to fulfill this role.
-All appeals and variances are heard by the Charlotte-Mecklenburg Stormwater Advisory Committee (SWAC), very similar to the process used for the Sediment and Erosion Control Program described in Section 8.
+All appeals and variances are heard by the Charlotte-Mecklenburg Stormwater Advisory Committee (SWAC) following a process similar to what is used for the Sediment and Erosion Control Program described in Section 8.
 The only exceptions are that the Towns of Cornelius and Huntersville use their Boards of Adjustment to hear all appeals and variances.